Jamaican Banana Fritters (video)

 I’m Angela, Fay’s middle daughter.
-I’m also the web savvy one and my mother’s blog partner in crime.
-And, just like you, I’m learning how to Cook Like a Jamaican.
-From time to time I’ll add a post from my perspective.
+And, just like you, I’m learning how to cook like a Jamaican.
+From time to time I’ll contribute a story from my perspective.
 Here’s one of those times.

 For years, Banana Fritters was the only Jamaican recipe I knew how to make.
 I can’t even recall when my mother taught me how to make them.
 What I do remember though, is almost burning down the house when I was making some one day after school.
 So, I feel like sharing “my recipe” with you is an opportunity for redemption!

 I must’ve been about 12 or 13 years old, and I’m not sure why I was home alone.
 All I remember is that I was craving some banana fritters and decided to make a batch while I waited for everyone else to get home.
 Problem was that I was watching TV at the same time … in another room!
 Beyond my better judgement, I placed a frying pan with oil on the stove to heat up while I raced to the family room to continue watching Love Connection.